jotego/jtcps/README.md

 Known issues:

--Fuel hoses in Carrier Airwing appear on top of the airplane -12MHz games may run slightly slower than the original -QSound hiss
+-Fuel hoses in Carrier Airwing appear on top of the airplane.
+This may be a problem with MRA file, and not with the core itself.

 Please report issues (here)[https://github.com/jotego/jtbin/issues].